jroper/erqx/README.md

     val four = 1 + 3
     //#some-label

+## Pages

+Pages may contain a YAML front matter, containing meta data about the page:

+    ---
+    # The title of the page.
+Optional.
+    title: Some page title

+    # The permalink for the page.
+Optional.
+If not specified, will use the path of the file relative to the _pages
+    # directory, with the format extension replaced with .html
+    # permalink: path/to/page.html
+    ---

 ## Custom themes

 Custom themes can be made by implementing `au.id.jazzy.erqx.engine.models.BlogTheme`.
-The entry points to the theme are `blogPost`, `blogPosts` and `notFound`, the default implementations of these methods use the default theme.
+The entry points to the theme are `blogPost`, `blogPosts`, `page` and `notFound`, the default implementations of these methods use the default theme.

 Typically, these methods will simply delegate to Scala templates (as the default implementations do).